IWI Carmel Review

 The Carmel was first launched in Brazil as a military/LEO export project.
 It boasts a short-stroke gas piston, with a 16” cold hammer forged and chrome lined 1 in 7” twist barrel.

-However, as is often the case with imports, some changes were made to better fit the needs and tastes of US shoppers.
-I’m generally happy about that and will go into more detail later in the article (and into even greater detail in our full review).
+As a former Navy officer, I can appreciate the practical changes made to better fit the needs and tastes of US shoppers.
+I’m generally happy about that and will go into more detail later in the article .

 Currently, the caliber is listed as just 5.56; however, if this performs well, I wouldn’t be surprised to see different variants be added, like 300BLK and maybe even an SBR version.